hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 ## Secondaries
-All secondaries are joined similar to primaries, just without the extra `—as-primary` flag set.:
+All secondaries are joined similar to primaries, just without the extra `—as-primary` flag set:

 ```
 ptfe install join \